-This guide will walk you through downloading and running a pre-built CreativeEditor SDK (CE.SDK) Angular integration project from GitHub.
-It’s the quickest way to get started with CE.SDK without having to build anything from the ground up.
+Download and run a pre-built CreativeEditor SDK (CE.SDK) Angular project from GitHub.
+It’s the quickest way to get started with CE.SDK without having to build anything from scratch.

 This guide is intended for developers who:

-- Want to explore CE.SDK without the complexity of setting up a custom environment.
+- Want to explore CE.SDK without setting up a custom environment.

 - Prefer starting with a pre-configured Angular sample project.

-- Are comfortable with Git and Node.js for configuring local development environments.
+- Are comfortable with Git and Node.js in local development.

 By following this tutorial, you will: